Business energy brokers are in high demand among large companies.

-It is already clear that many companies, particularly the largest, have sought the help of an energy broker in the UK.
 However, some small businesses are likely to consider following this path as well.
-Which is unfortunate, since many energy brokers prey on small businesses.
+Which is unfortunate, since a lot of business energy brokers prey on small businesses.

-According to Ofgem, around 80% of energy users work with an energy broker – and just like all services, theirs don’t come for free.
+According to Ofgem, around 80% of energy users work with business energy brokers.
+And just like all services, theirs don’t come for free.

-If you’re wondering how the process of commissions works, read on.
+If you’re wondering how the process of commissions works for business energy brokers, read on.

 Whatever you pay the supplier, some of that will go to your broker.
 This will continue until the end date of your contract.